mardiros/jeepito/docs/source/user/cookbook/04-service-handler.rst

 properly, and then, that the book cannot be added twice due to an integrity error.

 This should be splitted in two tests but this is not a test driven course here, and we can live with that at the moment.
+We will do that later.

 The tests requires pytest fixtures, so we been to update our ``conftest.py`` now.